vue-email/vue-email/README.md

 # What is Vue email?
 After see [react-email](https://github.com/resendlabs/react-email) and [svelte-email](https://github.com/carstenlebek/svelte-email), i took the decision to build the same idea but for vue 😀, there you can design email templates using vue3 and render them to HTML or simple text.

+Now TailwindCSS its supported!
+You can see [here](https://vue-email.vercel.app/components/tailwind.html)

 # Installation :sunglasses:

 It's so simple as install the package in your project: